Cyprus Road Trip

 Ayia Napa Sea Caves

 Arriving from Belgrade, we were thrilled to feel the sun with warmer weather and temperatures in the low twenties.
-We made a quick stop at a Lidl supermarket to grab some water and a few items for lunch.
+We quickly stopped at a Lidl supermarket to grab some water and a few items for lunch.

 The Ayia Napa Sea Caves in Cyprus

-We have seen a fair share of sea cliffs on this leg of our travels and although it was refreshing to be by the Mediterranean Sea on this gorgeous day, the sea caves themselves perhaps did not impress us as much as the fact that we were in the sun and by the sea.
+On this leg of our travels, we have seen our fair share of sea cliffs, and although it was refreshing to be by the Mediterranean Sea on this gorgeous day, the sea caves themselves perhaps did not impress us as much as the fact that we were in the sun and by the sea.

 The entrance to a home in Omodos